-One of the goals frequently focused on in behavioral therapy is teaching children different methods of responding to situations more positively.
+Individualized behavioral therapy programs will then be created to remediate the underlying issues and to teach children different methods of responding to situations and stimuli in a more appropriate manner.
 The use of positive reinforcement, and the implementation of research based, structured token economy programs are the featured tools when working behaviorally with children and families.
 Therapists create a safe and structured environment, and often use play to help your child learn and practice appropriate communication tools and behaviors to get what they want in a positive manner.

 A common misconception of behavioral therapy is that you are “training” your child, and this is not the case.
 Often times social interactions that we find easy, are difficult to children with sensory, attention, or emotional challenges.
 When something is difficult, there is little motivation to continue to do a difficult task unless there is some pay off.
 Behavior therapy creates an external motivation, which is often times a reward system in order to motivate children to stick with difficult tasks, join uncomfortable social situations, or follow directions/rules.
 In simple terms- we are creating a paycheck for your child so they will practice doing the things we are asking of them.
 If you were wondering why your child needs a paycheck, then an informational meeting about behavior therapy would be a great first step for you and your family.

 When beginning to work behaviorally with families, Patty begins with meeting with the parents first in order to understand family dynamics and expectations.
 The first 1-4 sessions are with parents, and providing information about behavior therapy and how it will be implemented within your lifestyle.
 Families should be prepared and willing to collaborate on family values and expectations and potentially change routines in order to accommodate and support behavior therapy in their homes.
 Working with families to identify their values and goals and ensuring that each individual family member is supported and heard, is of the utmost importance to our team.